Farm Superstitions: 13 for Friday the 13th

 13. Once the forsythia blooms, there will be three more snows.

 In fact, maybe we should just put an end to Friday the 13th’s bad reputation and instead use it as a day to evaluate and improve the things around us on our farms and in our homes and gardens.
 But, just to be safe, I plan to avoid other things associated with bad luck today—as well as strangers in hockey masks carrying big knives.
-Can’t hurt, right?
+It can’t hurt, right?

 Leave a Reply